Linus Spacehead's Cosmic Crusade: Plot

 Linus is an alien from the planet Linoleum who crashed into the legendary planet Earth.
 After returning home and expecting a hero's welcome, Linus soon found his fellow Linomen were skeptical of the existence of the so-called "planet Earth" and decides to return to it, this time with a camera.
-However, he has no money (Linoleum currency is the Linobuck), and must adventure around the planet to acquire a vehicle and a camera.
-In his adventures, Linus leaves Linoleum (using a fake ID for Larry Flynt to compete in a bumper car contest), quashes a robot revolution in Detroitica and gets gas from an abandoned space station.
+However he has no money and must adventure around the planet to acquire a vehicle and a camera.
+In his adventures, Linus leaves Linoleum using a fake ID for Larry Flynt to compete in a bumper car contest, quashes a robot revolution in Detroitica and gets gas from an abandoned space station.

 Gameplay

-The game is similar to prior titles such as Maniac Mansion (1987) and later titles such as Day of the Tentacle (1993), being an adventure game in which items must be collected and later used in specific locations in order to progress.
+The game is a point-and-click adventure game in which items must be collected and later used in specific locations in order to progress.
 The player's character is directed during much of the game with the use of a cursor and written commands.
 It also includes numerous short platforming sections, as well as other mini-games and puzzles.

-Each major location of Planet Linoleum has a teleporting device, which can be activated using a card.
-However, they often leave Linus with a side-effect, required to complete a puzzle.
-To travel between adventure sections, Linus goes through arcade sections, where he has to reach the other side of the level, avoiding free falls, enemies and collecting Cosmic candy at the same time (after collecting 10, an extra life is added).
-Linus dies upon contact with enemies, so instead of speed-running (which can be done, since the levels are small), it may be more advisable to learn his foes' movement patterns and wait for a safe opening.
-This is particularly true in NES Linus Spacehead's Cosmic Crusade, where Linus cannot change direction in mid-jump.
+Each major location of Planet Linoleum has a teleporting device which can be activated using a card but they often leave Linus with a side-effect, required to complete a puzzle.
+To travel between adventure sections Linus goes through arcade sections where he has to reach the other side of the level, avoiding free falls, enemies and collecting Cosmic candy.
+After collecting 10, an extra life is added.
 Passwords are scattered at key locations.

 Licensing

 Like other Codemasters games, the NES versions were not licensed by Nintendo.
 Linus Spacehead's Cosmic Crusade was released both as a stand-alone cartridge and as one of seven games for the Aladdin Deck Enhancer.
 At least in Europe, a later/updated version of the game was released as Cosmic Spacehead.
 There are several differences between that and the earlier version.
-Cosmic Spacehead includes the Pie Slap mode, and Linus can jump higher and change direction in mid-jump, which makes the platform arcade sections easier.
+Cosmic Spacehead includes the Pie Slap mode and Linus can jump higher and change direction in mid-jump which makes the platform arcade sections easier.
 The Mega Drive version was also included in a Codemasters "2-in-1" cartridge with Fantastic Dizzy.

 All but Linus Spacehead's Cosmic Crusade include a two player mode named Pie Slap, reminiscent of Armor Ambush for the Atari 2600.
-While the Master System version is similar in graphics to the NES version, the gameplay is closer to the remaining versions.
-In the Amiga, Mega Drive and MS-DOS versions, the art style is different from the NES version.
+While the Master System and Game Gear versions are similar in graphics to the NES version, the gameplay is closer to the remaining versions.
+In the Amiga, Mega Drive and MS-DOS versions the art style is different from the NES version.